JKT48 single's members election: 2016

 JKT48 13th Single's Members Election (Pemilihan Member Single ke-13 JKT48) was a chain of event to determine the selected members who would participate in the 13th single of idol group JKT48.
-This event was the third edition, having held annually since 2014.
+This event was the third edition, having been held annually since 2014.
 The election determined the top 32 members with the most votes to fill 32 positions on two songs; the top 16 (Japanese: (選抜, senbatsu)) would be featured in the main single and the rest on the coupling song.
 The order of blocking (dancing position) was determined by the result of the vote from the fans.
 In this case, the number one position would place the member as the center on the single.
 The election result was revealed at the Gelora Bung Karno Stadium in Central Jakarta on 7 May 2016 and broadcast live on RTV.
 The event was emceed by Adi Nugroho, who had been emceed the same event previously, and Reinita Arlin.
 This was one of the last events hosted by the stadium before its closure for renovation due to the 2018 Asian Games.

 The top 16 members were featured in JKT48's 13th single, "Hanya Lihat ke Depan" and the members ranked 17th to 32nd sang the B-side "Tidak Boleh Pelukan"; the recording was released on 1 June 2016.